-The required core courses consist of a minimum of 37 credit hours of general health services knowledge, theory and methods.
+The required courses consist of general health services knowledge, theory and methods.
 These courses emphasize the interdisciplinary nature of health services research.
 All entering students receive grounding in the theory and methods as applied to health services research from the disciplines of Health Services, Biostatistics, Economics, and the other Social and Behavioral Sciences, Epidemiology, and Policy Analysis.
 (Advanced students entering with equivalent training in these areas will be allowed to opt out of a specific course by passing an exam or presenting documentation of the level of course work completed.)

 HSERV 512 (3)

 Health Policy Research

 Social Determinants of Population Health and Health Disparities

 Advanced Health Services Research Methods I - Large Public Databases; Big Data